 A complete process of Participation Grading can be summarized as follows:

 The Participation Grading was adopted in 4 BA and MA courses at the Wageningen University & Research.
-Each of these courses involved a Peer Review and/or Online Discussion assignment to which Participation Grading was added in either a cross-over or nonequivalent group design .
-Details of the course architecture can be found in the image above.
+Each of these courses involved a Peer Review and/or Online discussion assignment to which Participation Grading was added in either a cross-over or nonequivalent group design .
+Details of the course architecture can be found in the image below.

 Discover how to maintain continuous student engagement at every stage of your course using Interactive Document